Top Exhibits at Maine Maritime Museum for Kids

 In all, we spent 4 hours at the Museum with 1 hour being on the River Cruise.
 I will definitely say that this adventure works for those kiddos that are a bit older, 5 years and up, or those who are very young and content to sleep through it all in a Baby Bjorn. 🙂

-If you were to ask my daughter about her favorite things from our visit here, she would say: boat ride, ship launching demonstration, and the blacksmith shop.
+If you were to ask my daughter about her favorite things from our visit here, she would say: boat ride, ship launching demonstration, and the Chris Van Dusen exhibit.

 Accessibility and Accommodations:

-I am SO IMPRESSED with the Maine Maritime Museum’s focus on accessibility and accommodations.
-While they devote an entire page of their website, it is very obvious that they want to make the museum available for ALL.
-While I will highlight my favorite features, I strongly suggest checking out their website for more information!
+It is very obvious that they want to make the museum available for ALL.
+While I will do my best to highlight my favorite features, I strongly suggest checking out their website for more information!

 The Museum also offers Sensory Friendly Hours about once a month where they modify the lighting and volume levels as well as provide additional signage throughout the high-level audio-visual areas to create a more inclusive and accessible experience.

-They also offer sensory bags for both adults and childrens with headphones, fidgets, and additional items.
+They also offer sensory bags for both adults and children with headphones, fidgets, and additional items.
 They are FREE and available at the front desk at any time.

-I learned during our visit that the sensory bags are part of the Museum’s ongoing certification work with Kulture City.
+Note: The sensory bags are part of the Museum’s ongoing certification work with Kulture City.
 Kulture City works with businesses and organizations to train staff on sensory inclusion, sensory bags, and app integration.
-I love seeing this partnership here!
-And while I can’t be certain, while we were touring the Donnell House, there was a group of Museum staff discussing how to bring elements and signage of the exhibits in the Donnell House to the porch for those who might not be able to enter.

 Costs for Museum: